 Which is the best mobile VPN?

 Giving one provider the title of the best mobile VPN is not an easy task.
 This is because each day there are new apps being added to the app stores.
-But my pick for the most versatile VPN that has a decent app that also offers several users is ExpressVPN, closely followed by NordVPN.
+But my pick for the most versatile VPN that has a decent app that also offers several simultaneous connections is ExpressVPN.

 VPN deals with VPNetic